itenium-be/blog-posts/README.md

 - The filename starts with a date
 - The front matter date is not in the future
-- The draft front matter is not set to true
 - The submodule of the Jekyll project is updated to include the new post(s)
 - The Jekyll project is pushed to Github